The 335 Years' War [Version (a)]:

 So here's to the heroes of the Sicily Islands War

-The 335 Years' War really happened--it was a war, as in the song, where no shots were ever fired before a peace treaty was signed 300 years later.
+The 335 Years' War really happened--it was a war, as explained in the song, where no shots were ever fired before a peace treaty was signed 300 some years later.

 You can read about it here

-Also, for a lot of the fragments Beck wrote, they are credited to different names.
+are credited to different names.
 This song says "by E.N.
-McNeill" on it; best I can tell though is the name is entirely made up and not a reference to anything or anyone in particular.
+McNeill."
+The best I can tell though is this name is entirely made-up and not a reference to anything or anyone in particular.
 (The best I could find was an H.W.
 McNeill who wrote a 'patriotic' song called "American Anthem" in 1896.)